 - Radio advertisements

-- Internet advertisements – this means advertisements in “paid for space” such as banner and pop-up, commercial emails and sales promotions but does not extend to general product information on web site home pages
+- Internet advertisements (ie. advertisements in ‘paid for space’ such as banner and pop-ups, commercial emails and sales promotions, but not general product information on website home pages)

 - Text messages

 - Social media advertising

 - Direct mail (such as letters, leaflets, brochures, catalogues, circulars)